Author's Note:

 The Assistant dropped the rat.
 'Bother... looks like I'll have to hurry...'

-'Silence!' he boomed, walking over.
+'Silence!' he boomed, walking over the group gathered over the piano.
 'My book, Lucien.
 Stealing isn't nice, is it?'

 'Says the person who steals people's souls,' said Lucien cheekily, testing his scales.